 The main problem each community member described was the flooding and water damage in their homes during the rainy season.
 Their homes would fill up to two feet of water and due to the structure of the homes and the surroundings, their only solution was to let it dry.
 The standing water commonly contains microbial contamination which poses a risk of human exposure and the likelihood of infection.
 Bacteria, fungi, and parasites quickly harbor these breeding grounds as there is no plumbing system to eliminate the water.
 Consequently, a high prevalence of illnesses from microbes is present.
 For example, the most common hospital visits for the children expressed by the mothers were gastrointestinal illnesses such as diarrhea, nausea, and vomiting.
 These illnesses are compounded by vector-borne diseases from mosquitoes, ticks, and fleas around the community.
 Furthermore, wet belongings in their homes can lead to fast growing mold that are hazardous to the community members and their pets.
 Spores can be inhaled through the air as family sleeps together in their unventilated, humid, small home.
 Because of these findings, we altered our plans for the rest of the week in order to address these environmental health issues.

 Another environmental concern is the pollution and the practice of burning trash because there is no waste management system in place.
 Burned trash piles was common as we walked through the community.
 It contained leftover food, plastic bottles, plastic food wraps and electronics.
-This poses a health risk because air pollutants, toxics and compounds released from the trash are linked to lung and neurological diseases, increased risk for heart attacks and some cancers.
+This poses a health risk because air pollutants, toxics and compounds released from the trash are linked to lung and neurological diseases, increased risk for heart attacks and prostate cancer.
 In addition, shards of glass and rubbish scattered everywhere makes it unsafe for children to play around.
 We hope in future years to offer support through designing a waste management, composting, and environmental health program.

 Multiple and complex environmental factors pose adverse health disparities and wellbeing to the San Luiz Community who are fighting to get ahead for their children and their future.
 Health concerns of several community members include deafness, blindness, congenital birth defects, cardiovascular diseases, dehydration, and gastrointestinal problems.
 Emotional distress and stress magnifies the health problems of the community members.
 These factors are further exacerbated by the social and economic disadvantages that the San Luiz’s children face.
 Such disadvantages and barriers include poor quality housing with fear of being kicked out, going to school that is several blocks away, playing around in a field of unpaved dirt with pollutants and contaminants, no running water, and having poor access to quality health care all add to the burdens of the community we encountered.
 It is essential that more support, programs, resources, research and individualized strategies need to be diverted to the San Luiz Community.